 عنوان مقاله [English]

-Materials and Methods: A factorial experiment based on completely randomized design in three replicates was performed in order to investigate the effect of different levels (0, 50 and 100 g/L) of three types of sugars (glucose, fructose, and sucrose) and two sugar application times (the first and second 24 h) on vase life of carnation cv.
-"Yellow Candy" cut flowers.
+A factorial experiment based on completely randomized design in three replicates was performed in order to investigate the effect of different levels (0, 50 and 100 g/L) of three types of sugars (glucose, fructose, and sucrose) and two sugar application times (the first and second 24 h, on 2019) on vase life of carnation cv.
+‘Yellow Candy’ cut flowers.
 Some other traits such as water uptake, dry mater, relative fresh weight, protein and carotenoid of petal, leaf chlorophyll, POD and SOD enzymes activity and MDA were also measured.
 The statistical analysis of data was performed using Statistical Package for Social Sciences (SPSS) v 16.0.
 Least significant difference (LSD) test at P < 0.05 was used to find out the significance of differences among the mean values.

-Results and Discussion: Results showed that the effect of different levels of sugars on all evaluated traits was significant.
+Results showed that the effect of different levels of sugars on all evaluated traits was significant.
 Each three levels of sugars at each two applied times caused to increase vase life and relative traits.
 Maximum vase life (18 days) was obtained in 50 g/L glucose at the first 24 h with no statistically significant differences with the 100 g/L sucrose and fructose at the first 24 h.
 The highest water uptakes and dry matter, the lowest POD and SOD activity and minimum MDA were obtained in treatment of 50 g/L glucose at the first 24 h.
-The highest petal protein content, chlorophyll a, b, and total chlorophyll were achieved in treatment of 50 g/L glucose at the second 24 h.
-The use of sugars at the first 24 h was more effective in improving the vase life than at the second one.
-Therefore, application of glucose, preferably in the early hours of harvesting flowers, can be recommended as a prolonged postharvest carnation "Yellow Candy" cut flowers.
-Positive effect of external holding solutions in vase jar particularly sugars together with an antimicrobial agent on prolonging the vase life of many cut flowers have been shown.
-Treatment of some cut flowers with sucrose increased glucose and fructose in petals.
-External sugars can be provided to cut flowers by dissolving a known amount of sugar, along with an antimicrobial agent, into the vase solution.
-The optimum concentration of sugar varies significantly depending on the flowers being treated.
-Concentration of 2% sugar is used to keep most flowers in the vase solution.
-However, some other flowers require higher concentrations, such as 4 to 6%.
-Some flowers are damaged when treated with concentrations higher than 1%.
+The study found that the highest levels of petal protein content, chlorophyll a, b, and total chlorophyll were achieved in carnation "Yellow Candy" cut flowers treated with 50 g/L glucose after 24 hours of harvesting.
+The application of sugars at the first 24 hours after harvesting had a greater impact on improving the vase life of the flowers compared to the second 24 hours.
+Therefore, the use of glucose as an external holding solution, preferably within the early hours of harvesting, is recommended to prolong the postharvest life of carnation "Yellow Candy" cut flowers.
+The study also revealed that the use of external holding solutions, particularly sugars combined with antimicrobial agents, can have a positive effect on prolonging the vase life of cut flowers.
+The concentration of sugar required in the holding solution varies depending on the type of flower being treated, with most flowers requiring a concentration of 2% sugar.
+However, some flowers may require higher concentrations, up to 4-6%, while others may be damaged if treated with concentrations higher than 1%.
+The application of sucrose has been shown to increase glucose and fructose levels in petals, further supporting the use of external holding solutions containing sugars for extending the vase life of cut flowers.
 Therefore, it is important to examine each flower before treating it to determine the optimal concentration of sugars.
-Sugars are a source of energy and carbon for cut flowers and play an important role in decreasing the protein degradation and ethylene production, maintenance of osmotic balance, increasing water uptake, and finally delaying in senescence process.
+Sugars are a source of energy and carbon for cut flowers and play an important role in decreasing the protein degradation and ethylene production, maintenance of osmotic balance, increasing water uptake, and finally delaying in senescence process